Stewartsl17/Credit_Risk_Analysis/README.md

 ![](https://github.com/Stewartsl17/Credit_Risk_Analysis/blob/main/Images/Easy%20Ensemble%20AdaBoost%20Classifier.png)

 Based on this, we can see that our balanced accuracy is somewhat higher at 93%.
 Furthermore, we can see that our precision is at 99% and our recall/sensitivity is at 94%.
-This sampling type dwarfed the rest in terms of accuracy amongst this dataset and our test variables.
+This sampling type bested the rest in terms of accuracy amongst this dataset and our test variables.

 # Summary